remondis-it/remap/README.md

 * mapping of maps using `replace` and a transformation function that maps key and values
 * unit testing of mapping specifications
 * mapping without invasively changing code of involved objects
+* overwrite fields in an instance by specifying the target instance for the mapping

 ## Limitations

 * objects that are part of the mapping process must meet the Java Bean convention
   * fields can have any visibility
   * fields have properly named public get/set methods
+    * getter methods are mandatory for source and destination properties
+    * setter methods are only mandatory for destination properties
-  * fields of primitive type boolean have public is/set methods
+  * fields of primitive type boolean comply with is-method convention as getter.
   * the declaring type has a public default constructor (this is only necessary for the destination object)
   * keywords like `transient` do not have an effect on the mapping
 * circular references are currently not supported